qasxxsaq/1724project/README.md

 ## Objective and Key Features
 ### Objective:
-The objective of this project is to develop an event ticketing platform, which includes an organizer mode for creating events and a customer mode for users to purchase tickets and receive downloadable QR codes for entry.
+The objective of this project is to develop an event ticketing platform, which includes an organizer mode for managing events and a customer mode for users to purchase and manage tickets.
+Specifically, organizers will be able to create events, monitor ticket selling status, and verify user-uploaded documents for discounts.
+Customers will be able to register/login, view event information, make purchases, upload documents and receive their downloadable tickets (a QR code with other information).

 ### Core Features:
 #### Technical implementation approach